ramanan-b-r/Trick_Or_Treat/README.md

    - After a series of questions, the Host decides who gets the poisonous treat by entering `GUESS 1` or `GUESS 2`.

 4. **Winning the Game:**
-   - If the Host correctly identifies the real human, the Host wins.
+   - If the Host correctly identifies the real human by giving them the candy, the Host wins.
-   - If the Host fails to identify the real human, the Trick or Treater wins.
+   - If the Host fails to identify the real human and gives the caady to the AI BOT, the Trick or Treater wins.